 A.B. in African-American Studies with a Theater emphasis, Harvard University, 1988

-Brenda currently serves on the firm’s board of directors as its lead strategist and is launching new initiatives in emerging technologies, focused on virtual reality system design.
+Brenda has serves on the firm’s board of directors as its lead strategist and has launched new initiatives in emerging technologies, focused on virtual reality system design.
+She continues with the board as a key Strategic Advisor.
 As a musician and avid technologist, Brenda brings an artist’s perspective and an early-adopting pragmatist’s skepticism to the potential new uses of technology.
 She draws on her background in digital media and her experience producing and managing projects to reach concepts that fit the client’s aspirations and their budget.

 A former Recording Academy governor and board member for the Central District Forum for Arts and Ideas in Seattle, Brenda has received training from the Kennedy Center Performing Arts Board Member seminar program and is a member of Washington’s Artist Trust where she was appointed a Music Fellowship panelist.
 She is a frequent speaker and panel moderator on emerging technology, digital media and arts entrepreneurship.